Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Methodology

 where $\operatorname{LookUp}(\cdot, \cdot)$ is a look-up operation that extracts the $l^i$-th column from $\mathbf{S}^{i}$, and the resultant $S^{i}$ denotes the classification scores of the corresponding category.
 Subsequently, we utilize $S^{i}$ to produce the normalized weights $W^{i}$ for the proposals $\mathbf{F}^{i*}$, expressed as

-where $\operatorname{Softmax}(\cdot, \cdot)$ is the Softmax function and $T$ is its temperature coefficient \cite{hinton2015distilling}.
+where $\operatorname{Softmax}(\cdot, \cdot)$ is the Softmax function to obtain normalized weights (sum up to $1$) and $T$ is the temperature coefficient \cite{hinton2015distilling}.
 Finally, we model the spatial distribution of $\mathbf{P}^{i*}$ as a four-dimensional Gaussian distribution by directly calculating its parameters (\textit{i.e.}, mean $\mu^{i}$ and standard deviation $\sigma^{i}$) in a weighting manner, which can be formulated as

 where we assume that each dimension of this Gaussian distribution is uncorrelated so that its standard deviation can be formulated as a four-dimensional vector.
+This assumption has also been widely adopted in previous works \cite{he2019bounding, li2020generalized, choi2019gaussian}. as it can simplify the modeling problem, make the method more computationally efficient, and is not detrimental to performance.